biobakery/homebrew-biobakery/README.md

 # homebrew-biobakery #

+**The bioBakery Homebrew packages are no longer supported.
+They have been replaced with Conda packages and Docker images.** Please see the [bioBakery documentation](https://bitbucket.org/biobakery/biobakery/wiki/biobakery_wiki) for information about how to install the tools with these two new methods.

 Biobakery formulae for the Homebrew package manager.

 To get started, install [HomeBrew](http://brew.sh/) for MacOS or [LinuxBrew](http://linuxbrew.sh/) for Linux platforms.